Christchurch: Send a message of hope now

 Thank you to all our Muslim families for being part of New Zealand.
 We are a richer, better place because you are with us. – Ragne, NZ

-As the messages are shared nationwide, you can show the Muslim community that we will stand with them, support them and love them as they face their darkest days.
+As the messages are shared nationwide, you can show the Muslim community that we will stand with them, support them and love them.
 Your words may seem little, but they will mean a lot to those who have lost so much.